 This article only describes the errors that occur during the execution of business processes.
 You can read about modeling errors in these articles: Publishing Business Process and Process Logic Validation.

 Critical and non-critical errors

 All execution errors can be classified as critical or non-critical.
-In case of a critical error, the process is interrupted, and the owner of the company receives a message that the process was interrupted due to a critical error.
-In case of a non-critical error, the process continues, but the owner of the company is also notified about the error that occurred during the execution of the process."
+In case of a critical error, the process is interrupted, and the users included in the Administrators group receive a message that the process was interrupted due to a critical error.
+In case of a non-critical error, the process continues, but the users included in the Administrators group are also notified about the error that occurred during the execution of the process.

 Critical errors include:

 - An error while executing Create app item.
 For example, such an error might occur if an app type variable was deleted from the context.
 To avoid this error, make sure that the app item is correctly specified in the Create app item activity.

 - Error when starting a synchronous subprocess.
 When starting a synchronous sub-process, the execution of the parent business process is suspended.
 If an error occurs in such a sub-process, the parent process will be interrupted and you will see the message "Failed to start the subprocess".

 - Error in the timer intermediate event.
 You will see the warning "Failed to set up timer", for example, if the context variable storing timer expiration value is not found or the system cannot calculate the time according to the business calendar.

 Non-critical errors are: